Parabolic Systems with measurable coefficients in weighted Sobolev spaces: Introduction

-A short description on related work is the following.
-The Laplace and heat equations in the weighted Sobolev spaces $H_{p,\theta}^\gamma$ setting were first considered in \cite{MR1708104}, when $\theta$ is in the optimal range $(d-1,d-1+p)$.
+Now, let us place a short description on related work.
+The Laplace equation and heat equations in the weighted Sobolev spaces $H_{p,\theta}^\gamma$ setting were first considered in \cite{MR1708104}, where $\theta$ lies in the optimal range $ (d-1,d-1+p)$.
 These results were extended to non-divergence type elliptic and parabolic equations with continuous coefficients in \cite{MR2111792}.
-Kozlov and Nazarov \cite{MR2561181} treated parabolic equations with coefficients depending only on $t$ in mixed space-time norm spaces with the same type of weights.
+Kozlov and Nazarov in \cite{MR2561181} treated parabolic equations with coefficients depending only on $t$ in mixed space-time norm spaces with the same type of weights.
 Recently, in \cite{MR3318165, MR3147235, MR2990037} non-divergence and divergence type equations were treated with coefficients having small mean oscillations in both the spatial and time variables.
 In particular, the coefficients in \cite{MR3318165} are further allowed to have no regularity assumptions in the time variable or in one spatial variable.
-We remark that all the results in \cite{MR3318165, MR3147235, MR2561181, MR2111792, MR2990037, MR1708104} treated only single equations.
-Quite recently, \cite{KimLee16} handled elliptic and parabolic systems in $H_{p,\theta}^\gamma$ and $L_p((-\infty,T); H^{\gamma}_{p,\theta}(\bR^d_+))$, respectively.
+We kindly call the reader's attention to the fact that all the results in \cite{MR3318165, MR3147235, MR2561181, MR2111792, MR2990037, MR1708104} treated only single equations.
+Quite recently, \cite{MR3470413} handled elliptic and parabolic systems in natural modifications of the spaces $H_{p,\theta}^\gamma(\bR^d_+)$ and $L_p((-\infty,T); H^{\gamma}_{p,\theta}(\bR^d_+))$ for matrix-valued $u$ and $f$.

+The behind spirit of this paper is the same as the one of \cite{MR1708104}.
+This work of \cite{MR1708104} for deterministic equations is the important preparation for the next step of building a decent theory of stochastic equations on $C^1$-domains.
+We do this preparation for stochastic systems in this paper.
+In fact, there is a preceding work, \cite{MR3470413} with the same purpose.
+Although it is quite elaborated, we have felt it unsatisfactory.

-In this paper we extend the results in \cite{KimLee16} to a considerably more general setting.
-Compared to the results in \cite{KimLee16}, the features of our results can be summarized as follows: \begin{itemize} \item Extension on the range of admissible weights: the condition $\theta\in (d-1,d+1)$ if $p\geq 2$ and $\theta\in (d+1-p,d+p-1)$ if $1<p\leq 2$ in \cite{KimLee16} is extended to the full range $\theta\in (d-1,d-1+p)$.
+In this paper we extend the results in \cite{MR3470413} to a considerably more general setting.
+Compared to the results in \cite{MR3470413}, the main features of our results can be summarized as follows: \begin{itemize} \item Extension on the range of admissible weights: the condition $\theta\in (d-1,d+1)$ if $p\geq 2$ and $\theta\in (d+1-p,d+p-1)$ if $1<p\leq 2$ in \cite{MR3470413} is extended to the full range $\theta\in (d-1,d-1+p)$.